PaddlePaddle/docs/doc/fluid/beginners_guide/install/Ubuntuen.md

 	* For users who need **the GPU version PaddlePaddle**: `pip install paddlepaddle-gpu` or `pip3 install paddlepaddle-gpu`

-	> 1. In order to prevent problems that cannot be found by nccl.h, please first install nccl2 according to the following command (here is ubuntu 16.04, CUDA9, ncDNN v7 nccl2 installation instructions), for more information about the installation information, please refer to [the NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download):
+	> 1.In order to prevent problem "nccl.h cannot be found", please first install nccl2 according to the following command (here is ubuntu 16.04, CUDA9, ncDNN v7 nccl2 installation instructions), for more information about the installation information, please refer to [the NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download):

 		i. `Wget http://developer.download.nvidia.com/compute/machine-learning/repos/ubuntu1604/x86_64/nvidia-machine-learning-repo-ubuntu1604_1.0.0-1_amd64.deb`
 		ii. `dpkg -i nvidia-machine- Learning-repo-ubuntu1604_1.0.0-1_amd64.deb`
 		iii. `sudo apt-get install -y libnccl2=2.2.13-1+cuda9.0 libnccl-dev=2.2.13-1+cuda9.0`

-	> 2. If you do not specify the pypi package version number, we will by default provide you with a version of PaddlePaddle that supports Cuda 9/cuDNN v7.
+	> 2.If you do not specify the pypi package version number, we will by default provide you with a version of PaddlePaddle that supports Cuda 9/cuDNN v7.

-	* For users with `Cannot uninstall 'six'`. problems, due to Python installation issues already in your system, please use `pip install paddlepaddle --ignore-installed six`(CPU) or `pip install paddlepaddle --ignore-installed Six` (GPU) solution.
+	* For users with `Cannot uninstall 'six'.` problems, the probable reason is the existing Python installation issues in your system.
+In this case, use  `pip install paddlepaddle --ignore-installed six`(CPU) or `pip install paddlepaddle-gpu -- Ignore-installed six` (GPU)  to resolve.

 	* For users with **other requirements**: `pip install paddlepaddle==[version number]` or `pip3 install paddlepaddle==[version number]`